qwertie/home/misc/Atlas-Shrugged-summary.md

 > "The tower director will assign switchmen to their posts.
 He will select men for the job of signaling trains by means of lanterns and for the task of transmitting his orders.
 Trains will—"

 She sees that John Galt is among the workers, with greasy overalls, and finishes speaking.
 Afterwards they find each other in the tunnels and have passionate sex there.
 He talks of how he loved to watch her.

-> She whispered, "You've been a track laborer, here — here! — for twelve years .
+She realizes that the shadow that appeared her John Galt Line office had been...
+John Galt!

+> "I saw your shadow ... on the pavement ... pacing back and forth ... it looked like a struggle ... it looked like—" She stopped; she did not want to say "torture."

+> "It was," he said quietly. "[...]
+That was the night I came closest to breaking my oath, when I saw you [...] broken by the burden you were carrying—"

 > [...]
+She whispered, "You've been a track laborer, here — here! — for twelve years .

+> [...]
 "Ever since I quit the Twentieth Century."

-> "The night when you saw me for the first time . . . you were working here, then?"
+> "The night when you saw me for the first time ... you were working here, then?"

 > "Yes.
 And the morning when you offered to work for me as my cook, I was only your track laborer on leave of absence.
 Do you see why I laughed as I did?"

 > She was looking up at his face; hers was a smile of pain, his — of pure gaiety, "John ..."

-> ". . . all those years . . . while the railroad was perishing . . . while I was searching for men of intelligence . . ."
+> "... all those years ... while the railroad was perishing ... while I was searching for men of intelligence ..."

-> ". . . while you were combing the country for the inventor of my motor, while you were feeding James Taggart and Wesley Mouch, while you were naming your best achievement after the enemy whom you wanted to destroy." [...]
+> "... while you were combing the country for the inventor of my motor, while you were feeding James Taggart and Wesley Mouch, while you were naming your best achievement after the enemy whom you wanted to destroy." [...]
 "I was here all those years," he said, "within your reach, inside your own realm, watching your struggle, your loneliness, your longing, watching you in a battle you thought you were fighting for me, a battle in which you were supporting my enemies and taking an endless defeat — I was here, hidden by nothing but an error of your sight [...], waiting for the day when you would see [...], and what I did tonight, I did it with full knowledge that I would pay for it and that my life might have to be the price,"

 > "No ! "